Blackbird002/Sorting-Algorithms/README.md

 - Uses a **loop invariant**: At the start of each iteration of the for loop, the subarray A[1..j-1] consists of the elements originally in A[1..j-1], but it's sorted.
 - Best case: array is **already sorted**
 - Worst case: array is in **reverse order**
+- **In place** sort: rearranges the numbers/objects within the array
 - Time Complexity: **O(n^2)** worst case

 ## Merge Sort